Research Article

 Characteristics of medical residents responding to TB risk questionnaire.

-| Variables | Responded to only structured questions | Responded to structured and open-ended |
+Responded to structured and open-ended

 of residents who responded to the open-ended question about TB risk concerns.